8AVIANVS/langgraph_groq_bot/README.md

 # LangGraph Chatbot with Groq

-This project implements a simple chatbot following the [official LangGraph guide](https://python.langchain.com/docs/langgraph), but uses Groq's LLM instead of the default model.
+This project builds on the [official LangGraph guide](https://python.langchain.com/docs/langgraph) to make a chatbot.
+It uses Groq's service instead of default models directly.
+In addition, the chatbot retains session memory.

-The implementation demonstrates:
-- Basic LangGraph state management
-- Integration with Groq's language model
-- Simple chatbot conversation flow

 ## Requirements
 - Python